lgw2/lgw2.github.io/_teaching/csci127-summer-2020/syllabus.md

 ## How to succeed in this class
 What you can do:
-* Be physically and mentally present in all lecture periods and lab periods.
+* Keep up with the course by checking Slack, being aware of the course schedule, .
 * Be an active participant in class.
-This means asking and answering questions using Slack, asking for help when needed during labs, and contacting me via Slack if you have any questions
+This means asking and answering questions using Slack, attending office hours to get one-on-one help when needed, and contacting me via Slack if you have any questions outside of office hours.
 * Be respectful of both your classmates and me.
 * Do your own work.